jaapgeurts/snap-template/README.md

 * Create a new workspace or create a new folder in your existing workspace.
 * Copy this project to a folder to the new workspace/folder
 * Import a new Gradle project using File -> import -> Gradle (STS)
+- Open the folder with the project.
+- Click 'build model'
+- Select the project you want to import
 * Once Eclipse has built the project open a shell and goto the workspace folder run the `gradlew appRun`.

 ## Requirements
-* Installed Gradle build system
-* Java JRE 8 or JDK 8
+* Java JDK 8

 ## Running the example
 Open a terminal session and go to the root folder of the project (where the `build.gradle` is).
-From there execute `gradle appStartWar`.
+From there execute `./gradlew appRun`.
 This will start the project webserver.
 Now open your browser and go to [http://localhost:9100](http://localhost:9100)

 ## Walkthrough
-We'll walk through all parts of the template so that you will learn how it works.
+Let's walk through all parts of the template so that you will learn how it works.

 ### HTML
 Go back to Eclipse and open the HTML template `src/main/webapp/index.html` file.